FAQ

 We went back and forth on this issue because I have been on a fifteen-day tour through Italy with an Importer (during my 40 years in the wine business) and he put us in countryside agroturismos.
 I hated it because I spent half a month in Italy and never got to see anything but wineries.
 Being “trapped” at the same rural hotel for dinner night after night becomes very boring, very quickly, yet this is what most tour companies do because hotels in the cities are too expensive.
 So, we pivoted and decided that our clients really would want to go out and explore in the evenings.

-We found apartments in Alba with queen-size beds (kings were non-existent), private bathrooms, living rooms, and kitchens.
-This is how we like to stay if we are in an area for more than one night.
+In Alba, we are staying at a guest house around the corner from the historical center.
+It has a private courtyard and gardens.
 You are within walking distance of cafés for an espresso or cappuccino and a few pastries in the morning.
 In the evening, find a nice vermouth or wine bar, and then continue on to dinner from a list of our recommendations.
 We trust this setup enables you to more fully connect with the local culture.

 Is breakfast included at the hotel?